YuchenWg/yuchenwg.github.io/_posts/2022-01-18-ShopifyChallenge.md

 So in this case, the outliers come from shop 42 and shop 78.
 For shop 42, the outliers come from order_amounts of $704000, corresponding from orders of 2000, which are most likely wholesale orders.
 Shop 78 seems to be selling expensive sneakers in general, with every sneaker selling for $25725.

+These extreme values skew the mean thus making it unreliable.
+Since the extreme values are not typical of the sneaker orders, I would excluded them from the analysis.
+The best way to evaluate this dataset really depends on what insights we wish to extract from it.
+If this is for market research and we want to know how much sneakers cost on average, then I would report the **mean product cost** (since one shop sells only one shoe, we take the order_amount divided by total_items and then find the mean), disregarding shop 78 of course, as it is not representative of typical sneaker prices.
+If we want to know how much customers spend on averge per order, I would report the **median order value** instead of the mean order value as it is more robust and less prone to be skewed by outliers.

 ## b.
 What metric would you report for this dataset?

-This really depends on what insights we wish to extract from the dataset.
-If this is for market research and we want to know how much shoes cost on average, then I would report the **mean product cost** (since one shop sells only one shoe, we take the order_amount divided by total_items and then find the mean).
-If we want to know how much customers spend on averge per order, I would report the **median order value** instead of the mean order value as it less prone to be skewed by outliers.
+Since we were originally interested in the average order value (AOV), it seems like we want to know how much customers spend on averge per order, I would report the **median order value** instead of the mean order value as it is a more robust average and less prone to be skewed by outliers.

 ## c.
 What is its value?